Articoking/XScape/docs/source/content/usage/quickstart.md

 seascape = xscp_da.xscp.ss_sel(first_point)
 ```

-For more information on the format of XScape DataArrays refer to the dedicated documentation page (**TODO:** add link).
+For more information on the format of XScape DataArrays refer to the [dedicated documentation page](da_format.md).

-## Related works

-If XScape does not fit your needs, consider taking a look at [`geoenrich`](https://github.com/morand-g/geoenrich/tree/main).